mokdevel/DarcMods/DarcMissions/docs/MISSION_HVTITEM.md

 A target needs to be destoyed.

-!!!
-Mission is not available yet !!!
+TBD: Documentation not available yet